-Information regarding financial aid, i.e. grants, scholarships, loans, etc., in this catalog supersedes any other correspondence, other than the official award letter, the student or parent may have received in writing or verbally by the University, its faculty, staff, or other representatives of the University.
+Information regarding financial aid in this catalog supersedes any other correspondence, other than the official award letter.
 The recipients and amounts of other University-awarded scholarships may change from year to year.
 The Director of Financial Aid has the final authority in awarding and administering institutional and federal aid.

 The following federal and state programs are based on need as determined by the FAFSA.
 These programs include Federal Pell Grants, Tennessee Tuition Grants (TN resident only), Federal Supplemental Education Opportunity Grants, Federal Perkins Loans, Federal Work Study, and Federal Direct Subsidized Stafford Loans.
 You will be notified of your eligibility for federal and state aid programs based on need.
-Aid Applications need to be completed as soon after January 1st as possible to meet all deadlines.
+Aid Applications need to be completed as soon after January 1 as possible to meet all deadlines.

 Scholarships are awarded only to full-time students.
-All full-tuition scholarships and discounts are limited to 132 hours.
-Scholarships will be limited to 50% of tuition for non-boarding students and 100% of tuition for boarding students.
+All full-tuition scholarships and discounts are limited to 126 hours.
+Scholarships will be limited to 50 percent of tuition for non-boarding students and 100 percent of tuition for boarding students.
 The University reserves the right to limit the number of scholarships awarded and reserves the right to correct any clerical errors.